Milleus/calliope/README.md

 - `python app_store/find_apps_in_whitelist.py`

-  Calls App Store API with developer/app ids in whitelist and returns a list of mobile application data.
+  Calls App Store API with developer/app ids in whitelist and returns a collection of mobile application data.
 Results are stored in app_store/data/app_store_results.json.

 ### Play Store